All Housing Projects Of WWF To Be Completed In Stipulated Time: Ayub Afridi - UrduPoint

 All Housing Projects Of WWF To Be Completed In Stipulated Time: Ayub Afridi

-He made these remarks during his visit to Workers Welfare Fund to evaluate the performance and discuss future plans of it, said a press release issued here Tuesday.
+He made these remarks during his visit to Workers Welfare Fund to evaluate the performance and discuss future plans of it, said a press release issued here.
 The Advisor was briefed on the ongoing and planned housing projects for the workers in Islamabad and Taxila.

 He said that the labor and working class was at the heart of the Prime Minister's vision to uplift the living standards of the population.